 Åsa Cajander the research leader of the HTO research group.
-She is an Associate Professor of Computer Science with a Specialization Towards Human-Computer Interaction.
-She mainly does research in eHealth, IT and work from a sociotechnical perspective.
+She is an Associate Professor of Computer Science with a Specialization Towards Human-Computer Interaction at Uppsala University.
+She mainly does research in eHealth, IT and work from a sociotechnical and gender perspective.
 One area of interest is how organisations can work with ICT deployment, digital work environments and human centred software engineering. Åsa Cajander also does research in computer science education with a special interest in the development of professional competencies.

 For further information about Åsa Cajander see her home page, and the Department of information technology’s home page.